Finding the Best Places to Retire Since 2006!

 Retire in Red Lodge, Montana?

-Overview: Red Lodge is a cute, touristy resort town in rugged, south central Montana.
+Red Lodge is a cute, touristy resort town in rugged, south central Montana.
 It sits at 5,553 feet above sea level at the base of the beautiful Beartooth Mountains and is a very outdoor-oriented place.

 Downhill skiing, hiking, camping, fishing, jeeping, snowshoeing and more keep most people busy.
 Tourists come for the striking natural beauty and year-round recreation, but they also come because Red Lodge is on the way to Yellowstone National Park.
 Red and blond brick, two story historic buildings with awnings line downtown streets.
 Inside these buildings dwell cozy coffeehouses, specialty shops, bookstores, galleries and outdoor gear outfitters, many oriented to tourists.
 Red Lodge has more eateries and bars per capita than anywhere else in Montana, and many have live music.
 The town also has a lot of fun activities, including Johnny Cash-themed concerts, a hoedown, a farmers' market, a mountain bike festival, walking tours and more.
 There are even yoga classes.

-Beartooth Market is one of several groceries, including an organic one, but there are no major retailers.
+Beartooth Market is one of several grocery stores, including an organic one, but there are no major retailers.
 There is only one golf course, but it usually has open tee times.
 Homes in town tend to be older and small, while outside of town there are cabins, brick ranch ramblers and working cattle ranches with large spreads.

 Population: 2,400 (city proper)